francisgreenleaf/Reader/README.md

 # Reader App

 The Reader App is a web application that allows users to fetch articles from a given URL, view the content, generate a PDF version of the article, and query the article using natural language processing techniques.
-This repository contains two versions of the Reader App: a **Streamlit** version and a **Flask** version.
 ## Setup

 1. Clone this repository to your local machine.